hotosm/chatmap/README.md

 Test with `yarn test`.

+## ChatMap Live with linked devices

+Check docs for enabling the Live version of ChatMap with linked devices.

 ## How to use it?

 Create a group and ask people to post locations and messages.
 Each location will be paired